Nikojoel/ChatClient/README.md

 # Android chat client

 ### Description
-The intent of this project is to create a chat server running from the IDE according to the requirements of a client.
+The intent of this project is to create a chat server running from the IDE according to the requirements of a client using MVC design pattern.

 ### Feature specification